gtxaspec/wz_mini_hacks/README.md

 * Ability to block remote AND app initiated firmware updates
 * Works on ANY firmware release (so far!)
 * DNS Spoofing or Telnet mod are *not* required prior to installation
-* *NEW* Automated installer, put files on the micro sd card and wait for the unit to reboot
+* *NEW* Installation-Free!
+Put files on the micro sd card and wait for the unit to boot!
 * PAN v2 now supported
-* Inspired by HclX and WyzeHacks, borrowed busybox and dropbearmulti from his v2 repo.
+* Inspired by HclX and WyzeHacks!
 Bless you for all your work!
 You are the master!

 ## Prerequisites